EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

+* 20 Jun 2019.
+Andrew.
+Default prior for the intercept for logistic regression.

 * 18 June.
 Bob Carpenter.
 What is the scope of case studies?
 Someone's trying to submit a case study based on the doc for their R package extending Stan.
 Is that in scope?

 * 6th June.
 Matthijs.
 How to expose unnormalized distributions in language.